Aphthous Stomatitis

 Recurrent aphthous ulcer major has a typical onset after puberty and can persist for the remainder of an individual's life, although after late adulthood episodes become much less common.
 [35]

-Herpetiform recurrent aphthous ulcer first occurs in the second decade of life; the majority of persons have onset when younger than 30 years.
+Herpetiform recurrent aphthous ulcer typically occurs first in the second decade of life; in the majority of cases, onset comes before age 30 years.
 The frequency and the severity of episodes may increase during the third and fourth decades and then decrease with advancing age.
-[14]
+[35]

 Previous